-Nortel case: Supreme Court ruling recognises key pensions remedies in insolvency cases
+Nortel Case: Supreme Court ruling recognises key pensions remedies in insolvency cases - .PDF file.

 The UK Supreme Court has given judgment in the Nortel and Lehman Brothers pensions cases, ruling that pensions financial support directions (FSDs) and contribution notices (CNs) rank as provable debts in an insolvency.
 This ensures that these statutory provisions have effect when they are most needed.